MicrosoftDocs/sdk-api/sdk-api-src/content/uiautomationcoreapi/ne-uiautomationcoreapi-eventargstype.md

 ### -field EventArgsType_PropertyChanged

-An event raised by a property change.
+An event raised by calling the [UiaRaiseAutomationPropertyChangedEvent function](nf-uiautomationcoreapi-uiaraiseautomationpropertychangedevent.md).

 ### -field EventArgsType_StructureChanged

-An event raised by a change in the UI Automation tree structure.
+An event raised by calling the [UiaRaiseStructureChangedEvent function](nf-uiautomationcoreapi-uiaraisestructurechangedevent.md).

 ### -field EventArgsType_AsyncContentLoaded

-An event raised during asynchronous loading of content by an element.
+An event raised by calling the [UiaRaiseAsyncContentLoadedEvent function](nf-uiautomationcoreapi-uiaraiseasynccontentloadedevent.md).

 ### -field EventArgsType_WindowClosed